Coffee is one of the most customizable beverages on the planet.

-You may also prefer to create a milk foam for your cold brew, as many people enjoy a light cold foam on their cold brew coffee.
+You may also prefer to create a milk foam made popular by Starbucks for your cold brew, as many people enjoy a light cold foam on their cold brew coffee.

 In some coffee shops, they even provide flavored cold foams to top the cold brew for a more personalized touch.

 Cold foam is generally made with a mix of heavy cream and milk.

 If this is something you want to try, take a look at our homemade pumpkin cream cold foam recipe or this vanilla sweet cream cold foam recipe.